Turkey Take On Dutch In Politically Charged Euros Quarter-final, England Face Swiss - UrduPoint

 Turkey Take On Dutch In Politically Charged Euros Quarter-final, England Face Swiss

-Berlin, (APP - UrduPoint / Pakistan Point News - 6th Jul, 2024) Turkey face the Netherlands in a Euro 2024 quarter-final on Saturday whose lead-up has been dominated by a diplomatic row between the Turks and Germany.
+Berlin, (APP - UrduPoint / Pakistan Point News - 6th Jul, 2024) Turkey face the Netherlands in a Euro 2024 quarter-final on Saturday which has been overshadowed by a diplomatic row between the Turks and Germany, while earlier England face Switzerland.

-In the other quarter-final England aim to move a step closer to ending a 58-year wait to win a major tournament by beating Switzerland.
+Gareth Southgate's Three Lions are aiming to move a step closer to ending a 58-year wait to win a major tournament.

-Turkish President Recep Tayyip Erdogan will attend the match at Berlin's Olympiastadion amidst a diplomatic row between his country and host nation Germany over a two-match ban handed to Turkey defender Merih Demiral.
+Turkish President Recep Tayyip Erdogan will attend the match at Berlin's Olympiastadion amidst a political spat between his country and host nation Germany over a controversial gesture by banned Turkey defender Merih Demiral.

 The centre-back, who scored both Turkey's goals in a 2-1 win over Austria in the last 16 on Tuesday, has been suspended by UEFA for celebrating with a gesture associated with Turkish right-wing extremist group Grey Wolves.